 The good thing is that positive information can stay on indefinitely; however, most closed accounts that were paid as agreed “age off” (as it’s known in the industry) of your credit reports after ten years.
 As for specific items, like a missed payment or collection account, well, let’s take a deeper dive into how long stuff stays on your credit report.

-How Long Can I Expect For Things Stay On My Credit Report?
+How Long Can I Expect Things to Stay On My Credit Report?

 Here’s the bad news: If you make a mistake or run into financial obstacles that result in negative items on your credit report, those derogatory marks will remain there for years.
 The good news is they will carry less weight in credit scoring formulas as they get older.